 - Buffered: Represented as a blue shaded area on the chart.
 Just ingested and out of order.

 - Indexed: Represented as a green shaded area on the chart.
 Coalesced and indexed.
-This is the state most of the stream should be in, especially areas outside of the cache.
+This is the state most of the stream should be in.

 - Unindexed: Represented as a yellow shaded area on the chart.
 Coalesced but not yet indexed.
 This happens approximately every 10 minutes.